Economic

 • The UAE pegs its currency, the dirham, to the dollar.

-• More than 1,500 US firms have a presence in UAE, from Bechtel and ExxonMobil to Starbucks and Cold Stone Creamery.
+• More than 1,500 US firms have a presence in UAE, from Boeing and IBM to Microsoft and Google.

 High Value Trade and Investment